ByteSizedMouse/Pokemon-TCG-Pocket-Trading-Assistant/README.md

 How to use the program:
 1. Make an account on https://ptcgp-tracker.com/ and enter your collection.
-2. Export your collection as multiple .csv files (one for each set).
+2. Export your collection as multiple .csv files (one for each set, because there is no option to download your full collection unfortunately).
-3. Launch the program and click "Select Files" Button to upload the .csv for each collector.
+3. Launch the program and click "Select Files" Button to upload the .csv files for each collector.
+Multiple files can be selected.
 4. Press "Show trade!" and the program will display possible trade options for both players.

 Note: